Hitachi Streamlines and Secures Procurement with Hyperledger Fabric

 Hitachi, Ltd. includes 873 companies across more than 100 countries.
 Since 1910, the company has been a leader in innovative products and solutions that support industry and social infrastructure around the globe.
 All Hitachi, Ltd. companies operate as “One Hitachi” and are guided by the Hitachi Spirit of harmony, sincerity, and pioneering spirit.
 To learn more, visit https://www.hitachi.com/

 Hyperledger Foundation was founded in 2015 to bring transparency and efficiency to the enterprise market by fostering a thriving ecosystem around open source blockchain software technologies.
 As a project of the Linux Foundation, Hyperledger Foundation coordinates a community of member and non-member organizations, individual contributors and software developers building enterprise-grade platforms, libraries, tools and solutions for multi-party systems using blockchain, distributed ledger, and related technologies.
-To learn more, visit https://www.hyperledger.org/
+Organizations join Hyperledger Foundation to demonstrate technical leadership, collaborate and network with others, and raise awareness around their efforts in the enterprise blockchain community.
+Members include industry-leading organizations in finance, banking, healthcare, supply chains, manufacturing, technology and beyond.
+All Hyperledger code is built publicly and available under the Apache license.
+To learn more, visit: https://www.hyperledger.org/.